Tahoe Buyer Disclosures 101

 Both Buyers and Sellers need help through the entire property sale/purchase process.
 If you are a second home Buyer, or Seller, call me and I can help prepare you for a successful transaction.

-Do you want more information on the different neighborhoods, HOA fees, home owner amenities, locations, and which ones will best meet your individual needs?
-Call me at 530.414.1260 and I can help you find the right place to buy!
+Do you want more information on the different neighborhoods, HOA fees, home owner amenities, locations, and which ones will best meet your individual needs, or impact the sale of your property?

 Laura A. Allen | 530.414.1260 | Laura@TahoeLaura.com

-BROKER ASSOCIATE, Tahoe Real Estate Agent
+BROKER ASSOCIATE | Tahoe Real Estate Agent

 CalRE# 01473598